wispcompute/wisp-go-sdk/docs/WispAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiWispProjectCreateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiWispProjectDestroyRequest struct via the builder pattern

 ### Return type